open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 - Limits the number of random bits required
 - Makes math involving partial traces tractable.

-A use known as "inflationary sampling" from Google's Dapper system is documented in [OTEP 170](https://github.com/open-telemetry/oteps/pull/170).
-This is is used to justify propagating the head sampling probability even when unsampled.

 [An algorithm for making statistical inference from partially-sampled traces has been published](https://arxiv.org/pdf/2107.07703.pdf) that explains how to work with a limited number of power-of-2 sampling rates.